 Ability to answer crisis calls, provide referrals, complete eligibility intakes, assist residents, monitor the facility, and complete assigned duties.

 Ability to follow agency procedure for admittance of people into the Safe House.

-Bilingual skills (Spanish, Polish, or Russian) preferred.
+Bilingual skills (Spanish) preferred.

 Commitment to providing a safe, non-judging environment where families can identify and access their strengths and become aware of the impact of domestic violence.

 Demonstrate a commitment to the philosophy and services of WINGS, and a commitment to women's issues, with a belief that families can live in a peaceful and non-violent environment.

 A willingness and ability to work some evenings, weekends, overnights, and holidays to ensure the complete staffing of our 24 hour facility.